Ababilislam/4-States-QR-Code-Decoder/README.md

 5. always try to use absulute path of a file location to be 100% sure that file are correctly called.

-# project contributor
+# project contributors
-1. ABABIL ISLAM UDOY
+1. ABABIL ISLAM UDOY E-mail: ababilislamudoy@gmail.com Contract no: +8801521508714
-2. ASIF MAHAMUD
+2. ASIF MAHAMUD      E-mail: amahmud284@gmail.com Contract no: +8801753953020
-3. ROKIBUL ISLAM
+3. ROKIBUL ISLAM E-mail: rokibull.islam@gmail.com Contract no: +8801927965031
-4. DR.MD.AMINUR RAHMAN
+4. DR.MUHAMMAD AMINUR RAHAMAN E-mail: aminur@cse.green.edu.bd Contract no: +8801716539541